pipewrk/geekist.co/cm50bx9iw000009mn3lnt8o0s.md

 ### 2\.
 Protocol Translation: WebSockets, gRPC and HTTP/2

-Before the advent of WebSockets, we had to rely on hacks like long polling or frequent HTTP requests which - as you know probably know - are both inefficient and resource-intensive.
+Before WebSockets came along, we had to fake real-time communication using long polling or by bombarding servers with constant HTTP requests.
+It worked, sort of.
+But it felt like trying to have a conversation by mailing each other letters every few seconds.
+Not exactly efficient.

-Introduced in 2011 as part of the HTML5 specification, WebSockets offered a persistent, full-duplex communication channel over a single TCP connection, enabling true real-time interactivity by keep connections alive - allowing *servers* to push updates to *clients* as events occur.
+Then WebSockets showed up in the HTML5 spec around 2011, and everything changed.
+Suddenly, we had a persistent, two-way connection over a single TCP channel.
+That meant the server could actually *talk back* without waiting for the client to ask first.
+Live chat, real-time notifications, and collaborative tools suddenly felt snappy and alive, all thanks to WebSockets.

-It transformed applications like chat, live notifications and collaborative tools, laying the groundwork for modern, highly interactive web experiences.
+It was a huge shift for the web.
+We went from “refresh to see if anything changed” to “watch it happen in real time.”

-With Nginx, integrating WebSockets into your stack becomes straightforward, bridging the gap between users and backend services.
+The good news?
+If you're using Nginx, wiring up WebSockets isn’t some mystical process.
+It plays nicely out of the box, acting as the middleman between your users and whatever magic your backend is doing.

 #### WebSockets: